Johnmusyomi/alx-zero_day/0x03-git/README.md

-sth for this readme too
+sth for this readme too.
+Can explain what is contained within the repo here